 The name Richard is a French baby name.
 In French the meaning of the name Richard is: Powerful; strong ruler.
 A Teutonic name from the European Middle Ages.
 England’s King Richard Coeur de Lion was a crusading knight.

 In children’s literature from the 1900s and the first half of the 20th century, Dick was a fairly common name for a boy character.
-Obviously the word then grew another meaning and started to be avoided by children’s writers, as they also avoided the names Titty and Fanny.
+Obviously the word then grew another meaning and started to be avoided by children’s writers, and at the same time embraced by adults’ writers.